- Home

 Radiation therapy

 You may be offered radiation therapy to slow the growth of the cancer.
-Radiation therapy may be given to the sites where the cancer has spread, such as the lymph nodes or bones (see Bone therapies).
-You may also have radiation therapy to the prostate if you have not previously had any treatment.
+Radiation therapy may be given to the areas where the cancer has spread, such as the lymph nodes or bones (see Bone therapies).
+You may also have radiation therapy to the prostate if you have not previously had any radiation treatment.

 Transurethral resection of the prostate (TURP)